What is an investment fund?

 What is active and passive management?

-If you’re placing your money into an investment fund, there are two main strategies you’ll encounter – active management and passive management.
+If you’re placing your money into an investment fund, there are two main strategies you’ll encounter:

-The aim with active management is to deliver a return that is superior to the market as a whole or, for funds with more conservative investment strategies, to protect capital and lose less value if markets fall.
-An actively managed fund can offer you the potential for much higher returns than a market provides if your fund manager makes the right calls.
+An actively managed fund can offer you the potential for much higher returns than a market provides (or more protection from a falling market) if your fund manager makes the right calls.

 There is no guarantee that they will do so, however, and in many cases passively managed funds will outperform actively managed funds.

-Actively managed funds also tend to have significantly higher cost, which will impact on your investment returns (see below).
+Actively managed funds also tend to have significantly higher costs, which will impact on your investment returns (see below).

 - Find out more: tracker funds explained